phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ## Sound

-As of the 1.0 release, UI Sounds are supported, sonification is not supported.
+As of the 1.0 release, UI Sounds are supported, while sonification is not supported.

 `WaterFaucetNode` has a temporary implementation for UI Sound, intended to be removed when sound design is completed for `FaucetNode`; see [scenery-phet#840](https://github.com/phetsims/scenery-phet/issues/840).

 `FELSonifier` and its subclasses may be ignored.
-Theey are experimental sonification code that is not included in the 1.0 release.
+They are experimental sonification code that is not included in the 1.0 release.
+We will revisit this code in a future release.

 ## Alternative Input

 To identify code related to focus order, search for `pdomOrder`.

 To identify sim-specific support for keyboard input, search for `tagName`.
-These classes have custom input listeners that handle keyboard events (e.g. `KeyboardDragListener`).
+These classes have custom input listeners (typically `KeyboardDragListener`) that handle keyboard events.

 This sim currently does not make use of hotkeys (aka, shortcuts).
 But if it does in the future...
 To identify hotkeys, search for `addHotkey`.

-Setting focus for draggable objects is done via tab traversal.
-This sim does not use `GrabDragInteraction`.
+When a draggable object has focus, it is immediately draggable.
+This sim does not use `GrabDragInteraction`, which requires a Node that has focus to be "grabbed" before it can be dragged.
+PhET typically does not use `GrabDragInteraction` until Description is supported.

 ## PhET-iO